TheFahmi/binance-trading-bot/README.md

 2. **Risk Warning**: Trading cryptocurrencies involves significant risk.
 Use this bot at your own risk.
 3. **Testing**: Always test with small amounts before using larger position sizes.
 4. **MACD Configuration**: The bot uses MACD with parameters 5/13/1 (fast EMA period: 5, slow EMA period: 13, signal period: 1) which is more responsive than the traditional 12/26/9 settings.
 This helps catch trends earlier but may generate more false signals in choppy markets.
-5. **Indicator Combination**: The bot uses a combination of 5 different indicators (RSI, candle patterns, EMA crossover, Bollinger Bands, and MACD) to generate stronger signals and reduce false positives.
+5. **Indicator Combination**: The bot uses a combination of multiple indicators (RSI, candle patterns, EMA crossover, Bollinger Bands, MACD, and Smart Money Concept) to generate stronger signals and reduce false positives.
+6. **Smart Money Concept (SMC)**: The bot analyzes market structure to identify trends, reversals, and key price levels using SMC principles.
+This includes Break of Structure (BOS) detection and Fair Value Gap (FVG) identification.

 ## Testing